-Jar ConfigurationThe component accepts one or more of the following configuration settings.
+Jar ConfigurationThe class accepts one or more of the following configuration settings.
 Configuration settings are similar in functionality to properties, but they are rarely used.
-In order to avoid "polluting" the property namespace of the component, access to these internal properties is provided through the Config method.
+In order to avoid "polluting" the property namespace of the class, access to these internal properties is provided through the config method.

 Jar Configuration Settings

 If true, the component requests an exclusive lock during initialization.If set to true, the component will request an exclusive lock during initialization to ensure there are no other processes locking a file.
 This is a temporary lock and is released before work is done.
 This is especially useful when another process has a partial lock on a file, for instance when Outlook is working with a .pst.

 False by default.

 Files with attributes matching those specified will be excluded from compression or decompression.
 May be set to any

 combination of H (hidden), S (system), A (archive), and R (read-only).

 (Example: "HSR") Alternatively, may be set to a bitmask of the following flags: